PixarV/terraform-provider-r4/docs/resources/ami_launch_permission.md

 `organization_arn`, `organizational_unit_arn`.

+## Timeouts

+Timeouts usage for launch permissions is not currently supported.

 ## Import

--> **Unsupported operation**
-Import image launch permission is currently unsupported.
+Import of the image launch permissions is not currently supported.